AdaCore/gnatstudio/docs/users_guide/searching.rst

     the root project if there is no project currently selected.
     The *Scope* entry is described in the `Files...` section above.

+  *Files From Runtime*

+    Search in all specification files from GNAT runtime library.
+    The *Scope* entry is described in the `Files...` section above.

   *Current File*

     Search in the current source editor.
 The *Scope* entry is described in the